Queen Coal? Why Remember Women of the 1984/85 Miners' Strike

 "My husband never washed up or wiped up.
 He used to say Ďwell, I go to work Ė thatís what youíre here forí, but since the strike Iíve worked and he has been away picketing, but when he hasnít heís cooked my meal for when I got in and heís washed up and wiped up.
 So I think itís made him realise a lot more what I had to do. [. . .]
 We couldnít have got closer as a family.
 Weíve always been close Ė a happy family but somehow weíve got closer and stronger.
 Maybe because Iíve supported my husband in whatever decision heís made, Iíve supported him."

-Download the worksheet on 'Domestic Life' (link below) to read more women's experiences of their families and communities during the 1984/85 Miners' Strike.
+Download the worksheet on 'Women's Work: 1984/85 Miners' Strike' (link below) to read more women's experiences of their families and communities during the Strike.

 Read about domestic life for women in Post-War mining communities

 Read about domestic life for Victorian mining women